microsoft/js-rbroker-framework/README.md

 License
 =======

-Copyright (C) 2010-2015 by Revolution Analytics Inc.
+Copyright (C) 2010-2016, Microsoft Corporation

 This program is licensed to you under the terms of Version 2.0 of the Apache License.
 This program is distributed WITHOUT